-Prior to participating in the program, health records that document the dates of service shall be submitted that show the child is current for routine screening tests and immunizations according to the schedule recommended and published by the American Academy of Pediatrics.
+Prior to participating in the program, health records that document the dates of service will be submitted that show the child is current for routine screening tests and immunizations according to the schedule recommended and published by the American Academy of Pediatrics.
 These health records include birth certificate, up-to-date immunizations, lead and dental screenings.

--The maximum class size in each session is based on square footage of the current location.

--Our programs maintain a ratio of 1 adult to 10 children at all times.
-Additional staff may be provided based on the individual needs of children.

--Classroom student numbers will not exceed 20 and the number of children allowed is based on usable square footage.

--Each classroom has a licensed/certified early childhood teacher.

--All children will be within "line of sight" of adults both indoors and outdoors unless toileting.

--When toileting, students will be monitored by sound and checked visually when necessary.

--First Aid Kits are available for use in the classroom at all times.

--Adult-student ratios are maintained on field trips.

--The elementary principal will maintain a current list of available substitutes for both the teacher and associates.
-Should one of the teaching staff need to temporarily leave the room, arrangements will be made to cover the classroom to maintain the staff-child ratio.
-QPPS 10.4
+- Our programs maintain a ratio of 1 adult to 8 children for 3-year-old programs and 1 adult to 10 children for 4-year-old programs.
+Additional staff may be provided based on the individual needs of children. - Classroom student numbers will not exceed 20 and the number of children allowed is based on usable square footage. - Each classroom has a licensed/certified early childhood teacher. - All children will be within "line of sight" of adults both indoors and outdoors unless toileting. - When toileting, students will be monitored by sound and checked visually when necessary. - First Aid Kits are always available for use in the classroom. - Adult-to-student ratios are maintained on field trips. - The Director of Student Services will maintain a current list of available substitutes for both the teacher and associates.
+Should one of the teaching staff need to temporarily leave the room, arrangements will be made to cover the classroom to maintain the staff-to-child ratio.